UCF/terraform-aws-apprunner-mysql/README.md

 13. To destroy the infrastructure, go to each folder in reverse (service, apprunner, then infrastructure) and type `terragrunt destroy`

-## Backup Procedure
+## Restore Snapshot Procedure

-To restore an RDS instance from a specific snapshot, you will need to specify the actual snapshot identifier associated with the desired snapshot in your AWS account.
+To restore an RDS instance from a specific snapshot, you will need to specify the snapshot identifier associated with the desired snapshot in your AWS account.
 The snapshot identifier is a unique identifier assigned to each snapshot created for your RDS instances.

 To obtain the actual snapshot identifier, you can follow these steps: